PareshRadadiya/wp-primary-terms/README.md

 ### Manual Installation ###

-1. Upload the entire `/wp-primary-category` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `/wp-primary-terms` directory to the `/wp-content/plugins/` directory.
-2. Activate WP Primary Category through the 'Plugins' menu in WordPress.
+2. Activate WP Primary Terms through the 'Plugins' menu in WordPress.

 ## Frequently Asked Questions ##